LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 ## Description:

-This repository contains several python scripts to download the image data as well as the acquisition dates from a specified wms server or geoportal, given one or multiple shape files.
+This repository contains several python scripts to download the image data as well as the acquisition dates from a specified wms server, geoportal or hard drive, given one or multiple shape files.
-The different scripts correspond to different wms servers or geoportals between states.
+The different scripts correspond to different data distribution platforms or output formats.
 Additionally, the acquisition dates of raster images can be written into the attribute table of a shape file.

 ## Getting Started